GongCheng1919/VecQ/README.md

 Please find the demo of [VecQ](./Demo.ipynb) (more demos can be found in [examples](./examples)) and open the Demo file on the opened browser web page.

 # Citation
-Please cite our works in your publications if it helps your research:
+Please cite our work in your publications if it helps your research:
 ```
 @article{cheng2019uL2Q,
   title={$\mu$L2Q: An Ultra-Low Loss Quantization Method for DNN},